yingweiwo

 Protein Binding

-In vitro tests show that amoxapine binding to human plasma proteins is approximately 90%.
+In vitro studies showed that amoxapine binds to approximately 90% of human plasma proteins.

 Additional Infomation

-For the relief of symptoms of depression in patients with neurotic or reactive depressive disorders as well as endogenous and psychotic depressions.
-May also be used to treat depression accompanied by anxiety or agitation.
+For the relief of depressive symptoms in patients with neurotic or reactive depression, as well as endogenous and psychotic depression.
+It can also be used to treat depression accompanied by anxiety or agitation.

 Mechanism of Action

-Amoxapine acts by decreasing the reuptake of norepinephrine and serotonin (5-HT).
+Amoxapine works by reducing the reuptake of norepinephrine and serotonin (5-HT).

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.